amartincolby/Rust-Quick-Guide/README.md

 memory to store five 32-bit integers.
 When the program or function is complete, the memory is cleared.
 One of the most common memory errors is when the program does something that exceeds the stack that was allocated, resulting in the famous _stack overflow_, from which the website gets its name.
+Entities on the stack are added to the "top" and removed from top in a "first-in-first-out", aka FIFO, pattern.
+Imagine plates stacked.
+You always take the top plate.

 The heap is precisely that: a big pile of memory space.
 The primary differentiator between stack and heap entities is that anything on the stack must be of known and fixed size.
 Anything that can change in size must exist on the heap.
 The dangers of the heap include classics like null pointers and memory leaks.
+Since the heap's structure is unknown, any access to an entity requires an address.

 There are significant performance implications in the stack versus the heap, but these are outside the scope of this tutorial.
 If you are coming from C or C++,